rohini-456/Business-Analytics-Case-Study-2026/README.md

 ## Submission

-After uploading all four items, copy the link to **your own GitHub repository** and submit it using the Google Form shared.
+After uploading all required files to your GitHub repository, submit the repository link through the Google Form shared.